dragon7307/Sample/.github/PULL_REQUEST_TEMPLATE/Bug-Fix.md

       label: Version
       description: What version of our software are you running?
       options:
-        - 1.0.2 (Default)
+        - 1.0.0 [Depreated]
-        - 1.0.3 (Edge)
+        - 1.1.0 (Current)
       default: 0
     validations:
       required: true
   - type: dropdown
-    id: browsers
+    id: os
     attributes:
-      label: What browsers are you seeing the problem on?
+      label: Which operating systems are you seeing the problem on?
       multiple: true
       options:
-        - Firefox
+        - Windows
-        - Chrome
+        - Mac
-        - Safari
+        - Linux
-        - Microsoft Edge
+        - Other
   - type: textarea
     id: logs
     attributes: